-To the Board of Directors and Shareholders of Itron, Inc.
+Board of Directors and Shareholders Itron, Inc. Spokane, Washington

-We have audited the accompanying consolidated balance sheets of Itron, Inc. and subsidiaries (the Company) as of December 31, 2000 and 199, and the related consolidated statements of income, stockholders equity, and cash flows for each of the three years in the period ended December 31, 2000.
-Our audits also included the financial statement schedules listed in the index at Item 14.
-These financial statements and financial statements schedules are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements and financial statement schedules hased on our audits.
+We have audited the accompanying consolidated balance sheets of Itron, Inc. and subsidiaries (the Company) as of December 31, 2000 and 1999, and the related consolidated statements of operations, shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2000.
+Our audits also included the financial statement schedule listed in the Index at Item 14.
+These financial statements and financial statement schedule are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these financial statements and financial statement schedule based on our audits.